kali/extropy/README.md

 extropy aims at getting this complexity away.

 extropy main component is a MongoDB proxy.
 All interactions (at least the ones performing write ops) from the applications must go through the proxy.
-In a sharded setup, a extropy proxy must front each instance of mongos.
-In a standalone setup, a single proxy will front the mongod.
-Replica-set are more tricky, the support is in the roadmap.

 Once this setup is performed, extropy will handle all ancilliary writes for each write op.
 It also supports adding rules on pre-existing data.